 At Sunday River, snow is what we do best.
 We have the most powerful and technically advanced snowmaking system on the planet and we make a commitment to doing whatever it takes to give you the best snow conditions possible - all season, every season.
-Simply put, we make more snow more often than any other resort, spending approximately $2.5 million dollars every year so that you can book your trip with confidence and enjoy your days on the mountain whever you come.
-We've even created a snow guarantee.
+Simply put, we make more snow more often than any other resort, spending approximately $2.5 million dollars every year so that you can book your trip with confidence and enjoy your days on the mountain whenever you come.
+We've even created a Snow Guarantee.

 Snowmaking, in principle, is relatively simple.
 Water is pulled from a source, pumped onto the mountain, and forced through a nozzle by pressurized air.
 From there, the water droplets freeze into snow crystals and settle to the ground.
 So what separates Sunday River from everyone else?
-There are two sides of the answer.
+There are two pieces to that answer.
 First, we're able to maximize each step of the snowmaking process.
-And second, we're committed to making snow whenever Mother Nature lets up in her efforts.
-So not only are we able to make snow when some other resort can't, we're willing to do so when others won't.
+And secondly, we're committed to making snow whenever Mother Nature lets up in her efforts.
+So not only are we able to make snow when some other resorts can't, we're willing to do so when others won't.
 Want to learn more?
 Welcome to Snowmaking 101.

 In addition to water, air also determines overall system capacity.
 Air is measured in volume and pressure.
 Sunday River operates the world's largest high-pressure snowmaking system and can compress about 54,000 cubic feet of air each minute.
-The high volume and pressurized system allows Sunday River to make more snow than any other resort and allows us to control the process to ensure consistent snow texture from the top to the bottom of each trails.
-This air capacity allows us to run over 300 guns at once.
+The high volume and pressurized system allows Sunday River to make more snow than any other resort and allows us to control the process to ensure consistent snow texture from the top to the bottom of each trail.
+This air capacity allows us to run over 300 guns simultaneously.